leondutoit/open-data/trends.md

 A plan like this is embodied in a living document - a description that changes over time.
 To ease the creation and management of such plans various institutions, life the [Digital Curation Centre](http://www.dcc.ac.uk/), host [online tools](https://dmponline.dcc.ac.uk/) for DMPs.

-There is an effort within the Nationally funded [Norstore project](https://www.sigma2.no/content/norstore-services) to create a DMP tool with integreation to other publication and research tools at UiO.
+There is an effort within the nationally funded [Norstore project](https://www.sigma2.no/content/norstore-services) to create a DMP tool with integreation to other publication and research tools at UiO.
 The vision is to be able to create DMPs by answering yes/no style questions to enhance the precision and usefulness of the plans themselves.

 #### Making data (usefully) available